Incandescent Light Bulbs Produce Light to Complement Your Homes Decor

 Light bulbs incandescent products should be used in areas where color warmth is desired.
 This could include areas of the home where you wish to accent the warm colors of the carpet, wall paint, or décor.
 The warm, yellowish-orange light that an incandescent light bulb produces can make a small nook or relaxation place feel cozier.
 Incandescent light bulbs are also versatile and can be incorporated with dimmer switches.

 Incandescent light bulbs are produced and sold in a wide range of sizes, voltage ratings, and light output.
 They have a low manufacturing cost, require no external regulating equipment, and work well with direct or alternating current.
 For these reasons, light bulb incandescent products are widely used for household and commercial lighting.
-Common uses of an incandescent bulb include car headlights, table lamps, flashlights, and decorative lighting.
+Common uses of an incandescent bulb include exterior lighting, car headlights, table lamps, flashlights, and decorative lighting.

 Incandescent light bulbs create light by heating a metal filament wire that must meet a high temperature before it glows.
 The hot filament remains inside the glass bulb to protect it from air.
 Incandescent bulbs are gradually being replaced by more energy-efficient options, such as compact fluorescent lamps (CFLs), cold cathode fluorescent lamps, (CCFLs), and light-emitting diodes (LEDs).
 These newer lighting technologies improve the ratio of heat generation to visible light, thus saving money on energy bills.